AtomMaterialUI/material-theme-docs/docs/configuration/file-status-colors.md

 designers to set their own file status colors, but at some point JetBrains decided to remove this ability, having judged that it doesn't make sense to have colors affecting the UI found inside settings affecting the editor.

-While it does make sense, it was still a good thing to let people change these colors according to their themes.
+While this makes sense, it was still a good thing to let people change these colors according to their themes.
 Why wouldn't the <u>Monokai theme</u> creator change the `Modified Files` color to his shade of cyan?
 Or the `Conflicted files` to his shade of magenta?
 A lot of scheme designers supplied those colors so why remove this feature?

 So after reconsideration, JetBrains decided to let people customize file colors anyway, but instead of a per-color scheme basis, it is now **per-application basis**, and not provided by color scheme designers.

-Therefore this ability has now moved under **Version Control** -> **File Status Colors**.
-But because these colors are related to the UI (e.g. IntelliJ or Darcula Look And Feel), these are not independant standalone settings but instead coupled to the relevant _look and feel_.
+Therefore, this ability has now moved under **Version Control** → **File Status Colors**.
+But because these colors are related to the UI (namely IntelliJ or Darcula Look And Feel), these are not independant standalone settings but instead coupled to the relevant _look and feel_.
 That means that those colors are found inside **IntelliJ or Darcula Color Scheme** rather than inside application settings.